unnatural-worlds/uwapi/_sources/bots/troubleshooting.rst.txt

    Make sure that Steam is running and logged in.
    It must run under the same user as the program.

-   Also make sure that you have copied the steam_appid.txt file correctly.
+   Also make sure that you have copied the :ref:`steam_appid.txt <bots/setup:Steam Appid Txt>` file correctly.

    Do not use any containerization.